 How Long Is Alcohol In Urine Drug Screen?

 Alcohol can be detected in a urine drug screen for up to 80 hours.
 However, alcohol is not typically included in a standard urine drug screen, which typically tests for the presence of other drugs such as marijuana, cocaine, opioids, and amphetamines.
-If alcohol screening is required, a specific alcohol test must be ordered by a healthcare professional.
+If alcohol screening is required, a specific alcohol test must be ordered by a medical specialist.

 Although alcohol passes through the digestive tract, it is not as thoroughly digested as food is.
 A large fraction is promptly absorbed into circulation as it reaches the upper gastrointestinal system and passes through the stomach and small intestine tissue lining.